NOA-ReACT/electricity-sensors/Readme.md

 This repository contains everything related to the development of Atmospheric Electricity Sensors at ReACT.
 Specifically, two such sensors are worked on, designed to be suitable for weather balloon deployments:

-- Miniature Field-Mill
+- Miniature Field-Mill Electrometer
 - Space Charge Sensor

-Documentation is not included in this repository.
-You should refer to the [project's book on ReACT knowledge base](https://react.space.noa.gr/kb/books/electricity-sensors).
+Full documentation is included in the Wiki page: XXX.

 ## Index